psychogun/psychogun.github.io/docs/pfsense/Suricata-installation-and-configuration.md

 * Snort Oinkmaster Code: **d3fb58191764f206a2a444buid8fd289sd891z6c**

 Install Snort GPLv2 Community rules:
-- [x] The Snort Community Ruleset is a GPLv2 Talos-certified ruleset that is distributed free of charge without any Snort Subscriber License restrictions.
+- [x] The Snort Community Ruleset is a GPLv2 Talos-certified ruleset that is distributed free of charge without any Snort Subscriber License restrictions.<br>
 Hide Deprecated Rules Categories:
 - [x] Hide deprecated rules categories in the GUI and remove them from the configuration.
 Default is Not Checked.